INRIA/scikit-learn-mooc/CONTRIBUTING.md

 $ make
 ```

-If you want to generate a single notebook, you can do something like this:
+If you want to generate a single notebook, you can do something similar to this:
 ```
 $ make notebooks/02_numerical_pipeline_scaling.ipynb
 ```